Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 3. Cover the romanization and say the Korean again.

-4. Don’t apply English spelling habits to Korean sounds.
+4. Do not apply English spelling habits to Korean sounds.

 5. Treat today’s romanization as training wheels, not the bicycle.